 Some of the best IT asset management practices include the discovery of assets, tracking asset security, and policy compliance checks.
 ITAM practices also include producing metrics and statistics related to enterprise IT operations.
 This helps to identify and eliminate security risks, improve the lifespan of assets with proper maintenance systems, and also to identify potential cost-saving measures in asset management.

 Different types of IT Asset Management?

-- Physical ITAM – This generally includes the management of inventory asset management along with the installed software of the different hardware assets used in an organization like PCs, laptops, printers.
+- Physical ITAM – This generally includes the management of inventory asset management along with the installed software of the different hardware assets used in an organization like PCs, laptops, and printers.

-- Digital ITAM – This form of asset management deals with the tracking, storage and management of all forms of digital data produced by an organization including digital documents, photos, videos and scanned digital copies
+- Digital ITAM – This form of asset management deals with the tracking, storage, and management of all forms of digital data produced by an organization including digital documents, photos, videos, and scanned digital copies

 - Software ITAM – This is one of the most complex as well as important processes of IT asset management that involves the upkeep of the software services of an enterprise.
-The licensing agreements for different software, the regulatory compliance requisites that need to be constantly tracked and updated.
+The licensing agreements for a different software and the regulatory compliance requisites need to be constantly tracked and updated.
 Shadow IT or the downloading of some other software on the enterprise systems without the knowledge of the ITAM teams is another important issue to look out for as it can seriously compromise enterprise security.

 - Mobile device ITAM – Now smartphones have increasingly become integrated into organizational workflows and IT asset management teams need to look into their maintenance and software management as well, especially with the risk for Shadow IT downloads being very high on mobile devices.